 Nevertheless, I appreciate what works for us may not be the same for you.
 However, we have found that continually trying and choosing low GI options, such as oats and wholegrains always helps to delay and create smaller rises in blood sugar levels.

-If you would like to read more on how a whole food diet has helped with our diabetes management, then make sure to read this article.
+If you would like to read more on how a whole food diet has helped with our diabetes management, then there is more information in this article.

 Ingredients for easy sugar free flapjacks

-- Oats are such a magnificent food (in my opinion); they are wholegrain, a great carbohydrate source, and full of fibre, essential vitamins, minerals and antioxidants.
+- Wholegrain, a complex carbohydrate source, and full of fibre, essential vitamins, minerals and antioxidants.

 - They also have a lower glycaemic index so the body will be slower in digesting them and turning the carbs into sugar.

-- High in saturated fat so I am always careful not to include too much in our diets
+- High in saturated fat so I am always careful not to include too much in our diets.
+But life is all about balance

 - A nutritive-based sweetener with a low glycaemic index that doesn’t cause a rise in blood sugars